Interstate 40 in North Carolina: Piedmont region

-I-40 merges with I-85 east of Greensboro.
+I-40 merges with I-85 east of central Greensboro.
 I-40 and I-85 have a 31 mi concurrency through Guilford, Alamance, and Orange counties.
 The concurrency section uses I-85 exit numbers instead of I-40 exit numbers.
-The section goes south of Elon, Burlington, Graham, and Mebane.
-I-40 breaks ways from I-85 at exit 163, south of Hillsborough.
+The section goes south of Elon, Burlington, Graham, and Mebane, passing through generally suburban development.
+I-40 breaks ways from I-85 at exit 163, south of Hillsborough, where I-85 continues east.

-After I-40 breaks away from I-85, it heads in a very southeasterly direction toward Chapel Hill.
+After I-40 breaks away from I-85, it heads in a very southeasterly direction toward Chapel Hill, going through rural areas and a forest.
 I-40 parallels NC 86 until NC 86 crosses I-40 at exit 266.
-I-40 is routed along northern Chapel Hill and then through southern Durham.
-I-40 enters the Research Triangle Park after an interchange with I-885 and NC 885.
-The Interstate varies in width, from four to eight lanes depending on the location.
-It serves as a major route between Raleigh, Cary, and Durham (the other being US 70).
-After leaving the Research Triangle area, I-40 has an interchange with I-540 near the Raleigh–Durham International Airport.
+The interstate then passes more suburban areas as well as northern Chapel Hill and through southern Durham.
+I-40 enters Research Triangle Park (RTP) after an interchange with I-885 and NC 885.
+The Interstate varies in width, from four to eight lanes, depending on the location.
+It serves as a major thoroughfare between Raleigh, Cary, and Durham (the other being US 70).
+After leaving the Research Triangle area, I-40 has an interchange with I-540 near Raleigh–Durham International Airport.
 Several I-40 exits serve Raleigh–Durham, including Aviation Parkway, Airport Boulevard, and I-540.
-I-40 continues to head southeast toward Downtown Raleigh.
-I-40 is routed north of Cary and south of Umstead State Park.
+I-40 continues to head southeast toward downtown Raleigh.
+I-40 is routed north of Cary and south of William B. Umstead State Park.
 At Wade Avenue, I-40 bears right to head south.
 It then has an interchange with I-440/US 1/US 64 at exits 293A and 293B.
-I-40 then runs a concurrency with US 64 along the southside of Raleigh.
-The concurrency ends at an interchange with I-87/I-440/US 64 at exit 301, where I-40 bears to the south.
+I-40 then runs a concurrency with US 64 along the south side of Raleigh.
+The concurrency ends at an interchange with I-87/I-440/US 64 at exit 301, where I-40 turns south.